-Have you ever needed to create a really accurate Path from a PS mask?
-If so this article is for you guys, we use this in packaging work regularly, exporting paths to illustrator for varnishes and grips.
+Have you ever needed to create an accurate Path from a mask, or a merged down layer that has a transparent background?
+If so this article is for you guys, we use this in packaging work regularly.
 So whats the issue with just making a selection and creating a work path?
-The issue is that generally its not that accurate and you end up with a jagged edge and poor path.
+The main issue is that generally its not that accurate and you end up with a jagged edge and a poor path.

 Step 1: I would start off by creating a separate photoshop file from the original called ‘-resize’ at the end of it